Harmonic analysis for pulsar timing arrays: Realization Study

-In this Appendix we present the methodology and results of our psuedorandom number generator seed analyses.
-We choose three different mock PTA data sets to perform these analyses: 50 pulsars observed for 10 years, 50 pulsars observed for 20 years, and 100 pulsars observed for 20 years.
-We choose these data sets so that we can observe the differences in realizations on data sets that have different values of $T_{\rm obs}$ and $N_p$.
-In the following two Subsections we discuss the methodology and results of the seed analyses.
+In this appendix we present the methodology and results of our realization study in which we vary the pseudorandom number generator seeds.
+We choose three different mock PTA datasets to perform these analyses: 50 pulsars observed for 10 years, 50 pulsars observed for 20 years, and 100 pulsars observed for 20 years.
+We choose these datasets so that we can observe the differences in realizations on datasets that have different values of $T_{\rm obs}$ and $N_p$.
+In the following subsections, we discuss the methodology used to perform the realization study, provide the realization study results, and compare the realization variance of the quadrupole to predicted variance from Refs.~\cite{Roebber:2016jzl, Allen:2022dzg, Allen:2022ksj}.